-October 20, 2009: Apple goes big with its fall iMac redesign, introducing the first 27-inch all-in-one Mac.
+October 20, 2009: Apple goes big with its iMac redesign, introducing the first 27-inch all-in-one Mac.

-While we’re used to it today, the 2009 iMac’s 27-inch display and 16:9 aspect ratio seemed opulent at the time.
-It even struck some users as being comically oversized back then.
+While we’re used to such things today, the 2009 iMac’s 27-inch display and 16:9 aspect ratio seemed incredibly opulent at the time.
+It even struck some observers as comically oversized back then.
 Although Apple previously offered its Cinema Display in sizes up to 30 inches, the majority of consumers did not own such monstrous flat-panel monitors.

 Together with its LED-backlit widescreen display, the screen size confirmed Macs as the computer of choice for watching HD video.
-It was a natural progression for the company.
+It was a natural progression for Apple.

 The joy of unibody iMac and a Magic Mouse

 From a production perspective, the biggest change for the iMac was undoubtedly the shift toward a “unibody” manufacturing process.
 Apple knows that most customers don’t care much about how the company manufactures its devices, so long as the results look good and work well.

 But with unibody, it was different.
 The move to unibody proved so significant that Apple design chief Jony Ive took to the stage in 2008 to talk about it.

 Unibody design allowed Apple to mill products from single blocks of aluminum.
 This inverted the traditional manufacturing process, by removing material rather than adding it during construction.
 Thus a single piece could replace multiple parts, offering manufacturing and design advantages.

 Ive and his colleagues started seriously looking at cutting-edge machining processes when they worked on the iPhone in 2005.
 Apple subsequently invested heavily in manufacturing technology in 2007.
 Cupertino even cut a deal with a Japanese manufacturer to buy every single CNC milling machine it could make for three years — up to 20,000 per year.